jasekz/craftcms-texteffect/README.md

 }
 ```

-If you'd like to see more details on how to do this, please see one of the included plugins.
+If you'd like to see more details on how to do this, please see one of the included plugins in ` plugins/texteffect/resources `.

 ## Changelog